 How safe are you around electricity?

-Electricity has transformed our world, and now it is hard to imagine life without it.
+Electricity has transformed our world, and it is hard to imagine life without it.
 Not a day goes by without us using it, but it can also be very dangerous.

 1. Unplug Unused Appliances

 If your appliances are not in use, remember to unplug them.
-Unplugged items are at no risk of power surges, overheating, or any form of electrical failure.
+Unplugged items are at no risk of power surges, overheating, or electrical failure.
+This isn’t only about protecting your home and appliances.
+Following this tip could also save you money.

+Each year, Australians waste $100 on vampire energy.
+That’s an easy saving to make.
 Although it is the simplest electrical safety tip on this list, it is the one we all struggle with the most.
-If you find that you often forget to unplug your unused appliances, consider smart plugs that allow you to schedule when each outlet is active.
+If you often forget to unplug your unused appliances, consider smart plugs that allow you to schedule when each outlet is active.

 2. Read the Instructions